niplav/site/language.md

 "exclamation mark" has proven to be cumbersome, which made programmers introduce (or use) their own names for these characters.

-Existing<!--TODO: find sources-->:
+Some proposed names for these<!--TODO: find sources-->:

 * '!': Bang

-Personal proposals:

 * '()': Parens
 * '[]': Brackets
 * '{}': Braces